aceeason/MIST4610groupproject/README.md

 ## Query 3
 ![Query 3](query3.png)

-Query 3 shows the total amount billed by each physician.
-This allows the administration to track the revenue generation of individual practitioners and evaluate their financial contribution to the clinic.
+Query 3 lists out all patients ID, there first and last name, and the revenue that they generate.
+This can be used to track how mcuch revenue each individual client generates.

+Management could use this information to see high cost clients, and give them specialized care for how much money they are spending.
+Managers could continue to track this data to see why clients are generating so much revenue, and if it increases or decreases over time.

 ## Query 4
 ![Query 4](query4.png)